pnp/cli-microsoft365/docs/manual/docs/cmd/spo/app/app-list.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

 ## Remarks

-To list apps from the specified app catalog, you have to first log in to a SharePoint site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 When listing information about apps available in the tenant app catalog, it's not necessary to specify the tenant app catalog URL.
 When the URL is not specified, the CLI will try to resolve the URL itself.
 Specifying the app catalog URL is required when you want to list information about apps in a site collection app catalog.